The Streby Lab

 Interested in joining the Streby Lab?

-The Streby Lab will likely be looking for 1 or 2 new graduate students to start in the summer or fall of 2020.
-Please contact Dr. Streby and/or his graduate students for information about the lab, and visit the UT Department of Environmental Sciences website for information on degree programs and entrance requirements.
+The Streby Lab does not currently have any graduate student positions open for funded projects.
+Exceptionally qualified applicants are still encouraged to inquire about making something work.
+Please contact Dr. Streby and/or his graduate students for information about the lab.
 The Streby Lab has benefited greatly from diversity of thought stemming from diversity of life experience, and we welcome applications from qualified and creative individuals representing any age, race, ethnicity, sex, and gender.